The blog

 3. Data-driven Workplace Decisions

-Desk booking systems provide actionable insights into workplace usage.
+A well-implemented system provides actionable insights into workplace usage.

-• Identify peak days and trend
+• Identify peak days and trends

 Office attendance consistently peaks midweek, making data essential for planning space effectively